viresh-ratnakar/exet/README.md

 Of course, setters often go back and forth and can overlap the phases (and Exet certainly lets you do that).
-But a walk-through of Exet is perhaps best done by separating out and describing these phases.
+But a walk-through of Exet is perhaps best done by separating out and describing these three phases individually.

 ### Constructing the grid

+The "Open" menu allows you to start with blocked blank grids following a few checkquered templates and the completely blank "No blocks" template.
+You will also see a checkbox when creating a new blank grid, to "Add automagic blocks," and it will be checked by default (you can uncheck it if you do want to start with a chequered template with no added blocks or with a completely blank template).
+After creating a grid, you can customize it by manually adding/removing blocks/bars, or by letting the software automatically add blocks.

 You can navigate to any cell using the arrow keys or by clicking on it (including the dark, block cells).
-The following controls are all available from the "Edit" menu as well as through some keyboard shortcuts listed below and also shown in the menu (the shortcut key only works when there is an active grid cell):
+The following controls are all available from the "Edit" menu as well as through some keyboard shortcuts listed below and also shown in the Edit menu (the shortcut key only works when there is an active grid cell):

 - Add automagic blocks (#)